Skip to main content

 389

-A distributor calculates commission owed to a sales agent and creates a self-billed invoice.
+A merchant calculates the commission owed to a sales agent and creates a self-billed invoice.

 261

-Customer issues credit to supplier due to returns or rebates.
+Customer issues supplier a credit note for returns or discounts.

 527